MohanadOdema/EnergyShield/Documentation/README.md

 In this experiment, we evaluated the energy savings provided by EnergyShield as a function of different wireless-link conditions to the edge; see [EnergyShield-ICCPS2023], Section 5.3.
 This experiment uses mostly the same setup as Experiment 1, including the same NN controller and track.
 However, in this experiment, batches of episodes are run under five different simulated wireless-link conditions.
 As before, this artifact reuses the same track and NN controller from our experiment, but the obstacle locations and instantaneous wireless-link performance are randomized.

 <!-- In 5.3, Additional Carla simulations are conducted to evaluate EnergyShield's resilience under variations of wireless network conditions, which are represented in this paper by the parameters of channel throughput and queuing delays.
 To run these additional simulations, users can run the following script: -->
-To rerun this experiment, execute the following commands in the **container**:
+To rerun this experiment, ensure that you have an EnergyShield container running (see Section 2 _(iii)_), and execute the following commands in the **container**'s bash shell
 ```Bash
 # <<< CONTAINER COMMANDS >>>
 cd /home/carla/EnergyShield